3 - 4 month old baby feeding schedule: How much should they eat?

 A:

 A nursing strike occurs when a baby stops nursing as usual.
 Typically it’s temporary and resolves itself within a short period of time [9].
 Many times the strike occurs due to some underlying factor such as illness, stress, discomfort, or distraction.
 If you’re concerned about your baby’s eating and/or they’re producing fewer dirty diapers than normal, contact their healthcare provider.
-It’s often preferable to err on the side of caution.Q: Is 4 feeds a day enough for a 3 - 4 month old?
+It’s often preferable to err on the side of caution.Share article:

 Note: The content on this site is for informational purposes only and should not replace medical advice from your doctor, pediatrician, or medical professional.
 If you have questions or concerns, you should contact a medical professional.